Noaaan/MythicMetals/PATCHNOTES.md

 Removed Lutetium, as it only served as a worse silver alternative.

 Adjusted most of the textures, as well as adding some new models.
 Thank you to:
-* DH(LordDeatHunter), for a lot of the re-colours and animated textures.
+* DH(LordDeatHunter), for a lot of the re-colours, item models and animated textures.
 * Temreno, for the new armour and tool models.
 * Tector, for the new ore and ingot textures.
 * Pois1x, for the new anvil model + texture.